-Who gets to vote on the district proposal?
+Who gets to vote on ballot measure 6C?

-If you are a registered voter living within Boulder city limits or within the proposed district boundaries in Boulder County, you will get to vote on the district proposal on November 8, 2022.
+If you are a registered voter living within Boulder city limits or within the proposed district boundaries in Boulder County, you will get to vote on ballot measure 6C on November 8, 2022.

 How much would I pay?